c3d/recorder/README.md

 The `RECORD` macro automatically converts floating point values to `uintptr_t` based on their type, i.e. 32-bit or 64-bit floating-point.

+The value of the current indent can be read using `recorder_indent()`, but only during tracing or dumping.
+This can be useful if you want to indent the output of your own extended tracing.

 ## Dumping recorder events